 - Allow bagels to rise for at least an hour.
 Press on the dough.
 If it feels like a marshmallow, then it’s risen and ready for cooking.

 The boiling pot: A great bagel is simmered in water before baking.

 - Add at least 4 quarts or more of hot water to a large pot.
 Add 1/4 cup brown sugar and 1 teaspoon baking soda.
-Bring to a simmer.
+Bring it to a simmer.

 - Drop formed bagels, 2-3 at a time, into the simmering NOT boiling water mixture.
 Cook 5-10 seconds per side.
 Do not crowd bagels in simmer water.

-- Using a spider or slotted spoon carefully lift bagels out of water and touch on a clean dry towel to remove extra water, then place on a baking sheet lined with parchment.
+- Using a spider or slotted spoon carefully lift bagels out of the water and touch on a clean dry towel to remove extra water, then place on a baking sheet lined with parchment.
 Six bagels to a baking sheet.

 Baking the bagels:

 - Bake bagels for 14-16 minutes or until golden brown.
 For crisp bagels add a shallow baking pan in the oven on a lower rack filled with 1-2 cups of water to create steam.

 - OR Individual bagels can be placed on a preheated pizza stone along with a simmering pan of water for a hearth-baked bagel.